sonyarouje/RF24Node/README.md

 ##How to use
 1. Clone RF24Node repository 'git clone https://github.com/sonyarouje/RF24Node'
 2. Enter RF24Node directory 'cd RF24Node'
-3. Follow the instructions given in RFNetwork's readme and clone RF24 and RF24Network directories to RaspberryPi.
+3. Follow the instructions given in RFNetwork's readme and clone RF24 and RF24Network repos to RaspberryPi.
 4. Once the above steps complete, we can see RF24, RF24Network under RF24Node directory.
 5. Goto RF24/utility/RPi/ and rename interrupt.c to interrupt.cpp.
 5. Issue 'npm install'